Type theories in category theory: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Yuchen Wu, Niels van der Weide, Ende Jin, Anqur Lu, Jonathan Sterling, Parker Liu, and GitHub users \textsf{@dramforever}, \textsf{@AliceLogos}, and \textsf{@Guest0x0} for their useful suggestions on improving this introduction.
-We thank \textsf{@AliceLogos} for carefully checking the definitions in the draft version of this introduction and Valery Isaev for sharing ideas on categorical semantics of dependent type theories.
+We are grateful to (in random order) Yuchen Wu, Niels van der Weide, Ende Jin, Anqur Lu, Jonathan Sterling, Parker Liu, Aoyang Yu, Xu Huang, Jack Xu, and GitHub users \textsf{@dramforever}, \textsf{@AliceLogos}, \textsf{@niltok}, and \textsf{@Guest0x0} for their useful suggestions on improving this document.
+We thank \textsf{@AliceLogos} for carefully checking the definitions in the draft version of this document, and Valery Isaev for sharing the basic ideas on categorical semantics of dependent type theories.
+We also thank Jack Xu for checking the technical details in the sophisticated categorical proofs.